-Ok, you can probably see by the title, it deserves quite a few names or I may have been busted in not actually knowing what to name it.
+Ok, you're probably thinking by the title, "Location Independence - Own Boss - Nomad - Freedom" that this post deserves quite a few names or I may have been busted in not actually knowing what to name it.
 But, all you need to know is that it is actually possible to have everything in the title!

 So, first things first.

-Read A LOT but when seeking advice, speak to those who have experience, those who have failed and learned from their mistakes and genuinely want to help people!
+Read A LOT!
+When seeking advice, speak to those who have the experience, those who have failed and learned from their mistakes and genuinely want to help people!
 The person that I reached out to was Niall Doherty.
 I couldn't be more grateful for his help!

 Now to tell you about Nial, as you know (and have read) I am rather fond of honesty and I do have a soft spot for the crazy Irish and he is just that!
 He is happy to tell you of his travels, where he failed and how he learnt from it.
 He quit his job outright and off he went with no money, he found out quickly that that wasn’t the best idea, so he had to book his ideas up and find a way of succeeding.
 He too wanted the freedom we all crave for and boy did he get to where he wanted to be!